mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 The right configuration for deployment is a very important step in machine learning operations as its can avoid problems such as high costs and bad performance.
 Some examples of configurations for production deployment of a model includes computer resources such as machine instance type and number of instances for training and deployment, security since poor security configuration can leads to data leaks or performance issues.
 By implement the right configuration we can have a high-throughtput and low-lantecy machine learning model in production.

- Train and deploy an image classification model on AWS Sagemaker

 ---------

 ## Setup notebook instance